StSchwerdtfeger/Active-Inference-in-R/README.md

  Conversion to R by Steffen Schwerdtfeger

  I am still new to all of this.
 Feedback or contributions always welcome.

+# CONVERTED SO FAR:

+- Pencil and Paper Example
+- Prediction Error Example
+- Message Passing Example

 # Current struggle:
- - get plot running for Figure 3 and 1 of Example 2 in the script for message passing example.
+ - [[SOLVED]]get plot running for Figure 3 and 1 of Example 2 in the script for message passing example.
+      - the function spm_cat could be translated into R in the future - or some equivalent code written for it...